-During the third quarter of fiscal 2021, our Board of Directors approved a restructuring plan (the "Fiscal 2021 Plan") in order to continue to reduce operating costs and improve profitability as part of our transformational initiative to optimize our business model and increase efficiencies.
-The Fiscal 2021 Plan is anticipated to entail a reduction in force of approximately 30 employees to be implemented through the second quarter of fiscal year 2022, with a certain number of positions being consolidated and/or relocated.
+During the third and fourth quarter of fiscal 2021, our Board of Directors approved a restructuring plan (the "Fiscal 2021 Plan") to continue to reduce our operating costs and improve profitability.
+Payments related to the accrued restructuring balances for this plan are expected to be fully paid in fiscal 2022.